 For many, Thanksgiving and the holiday season is a time to enjoy the company of family, friends, and loved ones, but while these festivities ensue a great deal of fun, it can be a very stressful time as well.
-If you ever needed a better time or reason to enhance your resiliency, the holidays are that time and reason – and what better way to start than by giving thanks and demonstrating gratitude to our loved ones on Thanksgiving!
-In fact, one of the six strategies for enhancing resiliency is to give thanks and develop gratitude.
+If you ever needed a better time or reason to enhance your resilience, the holidays are that time and reason.
+Fortunately one helpful technique to boost resilience by giving thanks and demonstrating gratitude.
+That is one of the many practical and effective strategies taught in TRACOM’s Adaptive Mindset for Resilience training program.

 One of the most helpful emotions to conjure up during stressful times is gratitude.
 When you turn your attention to things that you might take for granted, you generate happiness and positivity.
 Studies have shown that when we demonstrate gratitude we experience increased optimism and happiness, we have fewer negative physical symptoms, we are less likely to retaliate against criticism, we have lower aggression and greater empathy and we have an increased motivation to exercise (and who doesn’t need that around the holidays.)